smyha/smyha/README.md

 ### About me

-- 💻 I'm a Computer Engineering student at UPC-FIB, highly interested in operative systems, hardware performance, software and backend.
+- 💻 I'm a Computer Engineering student at UPC-FIB, highly interested in operative systems, software performance and backend.
 - 📘 I'm learning on my own, how frameworks work (more into Astro, React) and getting into the backend world with Python.
 - ❔ I am looking for help with, suggestions to enhance my JavaScript skills related by learning TypeScript.
 - 💬 How to reach me: [sergio.shmyhelskyy@estudiantat.upc.edu](mailto:sergio.shmyhelskyy@estudiantat.upc.edu)